cyberZil/rubikpi-ubuntu-user-manual-test-en.github.io/docs/Document Home/4.peripherals-and-interfaces/index.md

 This chapter provides an overview of the peripherals and interfaces available on RUBIK Pi 3

-Through this section, you will learn about the various hardware interface usage methods on the RUBIK Pi, we well as general troubleshooting methods.
-For most funtions, you can run them directly with GUI-based apps in the desktop system.
+In this section, you'll explore various methods for using hardware interfaces on the RUBIK Pi 3, along with general troubleshooting techniques.
+Most functions can be accessed directly through GUI-based applications on the desktop system.

 ## Hardware resource diagram